 Reference points arise spontaneously

 Reference points arise spontaneously.
 They’re not your reference points so why take ownership?
 Thinking arises spontaneously in much the same manner as breathing does.
-While it’s much easier to recognise the automatic nature of the body functions, see clearly that the notion of a reference point, or ego is also just spontaneously arising.
-If there is no investment in it or sense of ownership, then it’s not a problem. ~ Kalyani
+While it’s much easier to recognise the automatic nature of the body functions, see clearly that the notion of a reference point, or ego is also just a spontaneous occurrence.
+If there is no investment in it or sense of ownership, then it can’t be a problem. ~ Kalyani

 Everything changes, nothing changes

-A thought comes up to do one thing and then another thought says to do something else instead.
-Thoughts happen and they are acted upon or not.
+A thought comes up to do one thing, and then another thought says to do something else instead.
+Thoughts happen and they are either acted upon or not.
 A choice is seemingly made yet there is no separate entity making that choice.

 The breathing, heart beating, food digestion all continue automatically.
 In the face of danger, the body acts spontaneously.
 It’s only when we are out of danger can we reflect on the situation.
 Thought follows activity – it doesn’t initiate the activity.